mattermost/docs/source/developer/integration-faq.md

 ## How do I create a bot account without personal access tokens or webhooks?

-Deployments that cannot create bot accounts via webhooks due to security reasons and do not want to use [personal access tokens](https://docs.mattermost.com/developer/personal-access-tokens.html) due to their infinite lifetime, can use the following approach:
+Deployments that cannot create bot accounts via webhooks due to security reasons and do not want to use [personal access tokens](https://docs.mattermost.com/developer/personal-access-tokens.html) with no expiry time, can use the following approach:

 1. Create a bot account using a secure email and strong password.
 2. Manually add the account to all teams and channels it needs access to.
 If your deployment has a lot of teams or channels, you may create a CLI script to automate the process.